All 30 Marriott Brands, Ranked From Worst to First

 Both business and leisure travelers stay at these upscale hotels, which provide great service, clean rooms, good food and other perks without being as expensive as other Marriott brands.

 For convenience, service and a universal quality standard, this is a great brand.
 Hotels tend to stay away from ugly block buildings, which, of course, we love.

-7. Autograph Collection
+Bottom Line: Autograph Collection

 Like Tribute Portfolio, the Autograph Collection is made up of boutique hotels that operate in a mostly independent way.
 What brings them together is an emphasis on using local architecture and design as well as catering to local experiences.

 Basically, they help you feel like you're actually visiting the place you're visiting.
 Hey, not all hotels on this list can say that!

-6. Le Méridien
+Bottom Line: Le Méridien

 If you don't want a cookie-cutter Marriott hotel but also find that brands like W are too over-the-top in their flashy design, Le Méridien provides a nice middle ground.